sohamzycus/eagv2/web-lego/TROUBLESHOOTING.md

 ### Error: "Cannot read properties of undefined (reading 'onClicked')"
 **Solution**: This has been fixed!
 Removed problematic context menu and action listeners.

+### Error: "Extension context invalidated" in canvas.js
+**Solution**: This has been fixed!
+Added fallback storage and graceful error handling for when the extension context becomes invalid (usually after reloading the extension).

 ## 🚀 Steps to Fix Installation Issues

 ### Step 1: Clear Previous Installation